 If you feel more excited to get the DAT over with than terrified about bombing it, you're likely ready.

-This was exactly my mindset on test day.
-While I didn't feel academically prepared, I felt emotionally ready to tackle the challenge.
-I knew that in just 5 hours and 15 minutes, I'd have my freedom back—and that anticipation outweighed my nerves.
+This was my feeling on test day.
+While I didn't feel 100% prepared, I felt ready to take the DAT and get it over with.
+I knew that in 5 hours I'd have my freedom back—and that anticipation outweighed my nerves.

 Key indicators of emotional readiness: